martinthong125/notes/Git/git.md

 `git commit -m "add <job-folder>"`

-## Perform a pull request for a folder in sandbox
+## Perform a pull request for a new folder in sandbox

 ### We will first pull all the changes from upstream main branch.
-Then we create a new branch feature1 from main.
-In the feature1 branch, we delete all the folders.
+Then we create a new branch feature1 from main with nothing in it.
 Then we checkout the folder we want from sandbox.
 Next, we add the folder to staging and commit the changes.
 Then we push feature1 branch to upstream.
 Next, go to gitlab repo and do a pull request.
 Merge the request after review.

 1. Pull all changes from upstream

 `git pull upstream main`

-2. Checkout the feature1 branch from main
+2. Checkout the feature1 branch from main with no files inside

-`git checkout -b feature1 main`
+`git checkout --orphan feature1`

-3. Delete all folders.

-4. Copy <job-folder> from sandbox branch to feature1 branch
+3. Copy <job-folder> from sandbox branch to feature1 branch

 `git checkout sandbox -- <job-folder>`

-5. Add <job-folder> to staging
+4. Add <job-folder> to staging

 `git add .`

-6. Commit the changes
+5. Commit the changes

 `git commit -m “add <job-folder>“`

-7. Push feature1 branch to remote
+6. Push feature1 branch to remote

 `git push --set-upstream origin feature1`

-8. Go to gitlab repo and do a pull request.
+7. Go to gitlab repo and do a pull request.

-9. Select feature1 branch to merge to main.
+8. Select feature1 branch to merge to main.

-10. Review and submit changes.
+9. Review and submit changes.

-11. Merge the request.
+10. Merge the request.

 ## View all branches in repo